In The Frame: Bryan Charnley and the art of schizophrenia

 Bryan Charnley’s ‘Pam and Me’

 Also represented in the exhibition will be earlier works, such as the 1982 painting Pam and Me, a double portrait of Charnley and his partner, Pam.
 Here, all the early influences on the young artist are visible: the Hockneyesque composition that might remind viewers of the great Mr and Mrs Clark and Percy (1971, Tate Britain), and the tinge of anxiety that permeates another double portrait, Stanley Spencer’s Self Portrait with Patricia Preece (1937).
 Pam is a figure who recurs in Charnley’s art; a few years after this picture was painted, she jumped out of a window in a suicide attempt, and never recovered.
 Charnley was devastated, and many of the paintings that followed feature a green-clad woman somewhere in amongst the immense details.

 We’ll be writing about different aspects of Charnley’s art in the run-up to the exhibition.
 What would you like to know?
-Email [email protected] or contact us on Twitter @bethlemheritage to let us know!
+Contact us or follow us on Twitter to let us know!

-Bryan Charnley: The Art of Schizophrenia opens at the Museum of the Mind in Spring 2015.
+Bryan Charnley: The Art of Schizophrenia opens at the Bethlem Museum of the Mind in Spring 2015.